ti-556/ti-556.github.io/_pages/about.md

   - /about.html
 ---

 I'm Tai Inui, a second-year undergraduate student at [Waseda University](https://www.waseda.jp/top/en/), majoring in Mechanical Engineering with an expected minor in Computer Science and Communications.
 I currently belong in [Sugano Laboratory](https://www.sugano.mech.waseda.ac.jp/member.html) and [Tokyo Robotics](https://robotics.tokyo/ja/).
-My primary passion lies in the field of robotics, particularly robot learning for entertainment.
+My primary passion lies in the field of robotics, particularly robot learning for locomotion and human-robot interactions.

 Throughout my studies, I have immersed myself in machine learning, focusing on deep reinforcement learning and imitation learning.
 I'm currently working at Tokyo Robotics to implement and fine-tune SOTA AI robot control models to their products, organizing [Kuma Lab](https://www.kuma2024.tech/) as a co-founder, and creating a robot to compete in a bipedal robot fighting competition called [ROBO-ONE](https://www.robo-one.com/).